 In 1989 Medlock and Graham were invited to Moscow by the Gorbachev Government to set up and launch Giraffe Heroes USSR, a national program that broadcast stories of Soviet heroes in order to inspire more people to take advantage of the new freedoms being offered by Gorbachev, and to contribute to the formation of the new order.
 When the USSR crumbled and all was chaos, in 1991, Giraffes Russia broadcast messages across eleven time zones calling on Russians to "stick their necks out" to retain those new freedoms.
 The Giraffe Heroes Project helped change history.

 In 2009 the Project launched Giraffe Heroes International, a subsidiary designed to manage all of the Project's burgeoning international work.
-By 2016, GHI was operating in the UK, India, Sierra Leone, Egypt, Kenya, Zimbabwe, Singapore and Nepal.
+By 2017, GHI had launched affiliates in the UK, Ghana, Sierra Leone, Kenya, Zimbabwe, India and Nepal.

-The Giraffe Heroes Project has now honored over 1300 Giraffes, and reached over a quarter of a million kids in schools all over America and untold more people through Giraffe speeches, books and the website.
-Over three decades of experience have proved Ann Medlock right; the Giraffe message can and does move people into the kind of courageous and compassionate actions that are the mainstay of a free and healthy society.
+The Giraffe Heroes Project has now honored over a 1,300 Giraffes, and reached over a quarter of a million kids in schools all over America and untold more people through Giraffe speeches, books and the website.
+33 years of experience have proved Ann Medlock right; the Giraffe message can and does move people into the kind of courageous and compassionate actions that are the mainstay of a free and healthy society.